use-ink/ink/examples/core/subpeep/README.md

 GLOBAL_PEEPS = [Peep; 10]

 // The address for the registered user
-AUTH = mapping Username -> Address
+AUTH = mapping Username -> AccountId
 // All peeps by a single user
 USER_PEEPS = mapping Username -> Vec<Peep>
 // All users that this user is following